 Yes, if you own a Telecaster, the cover can affect the sound when it is installed.
 It must be made from a material that can be magnetized in order to work.

-The idea was that the cover would help increase the magnetic field around the strings and present a different sound.
+The idea was that the cover would help increase the magnetic field around the strings.
+It would possibly present a different sound.
 And it does!

 With it installed, we found that the sound became warmer and more compressed.
 This is due to a stronger signal when the cover was installed.
 The result of a redistributed magnetic field.